joafalves/java-ldtk-api/README.md

-# Java LDTK API utility library
+# Java LDTK API data library

 ### What is this repository for? ###